osgi/osgi.enroute.site/_appnotes/gogo-cmd.md

 ---
 title: Extending Gogo Shell
 summary: A primer on how to write commands in the Gogo shell
+author: Peter Kriens
 ---

+This application note was written out of my (Peter Kriens) frustration with many Gogo commands I meet in the wild.
+The way the commands are written are often taken way more lines than necessary and arenot reusable.
+This application note was written with support from [SMA](http://www.sma.de/)

+## Gogo

 Gogo is a surprising powerful shell in a very tiny package.
 It is used in virtually all OSGi installations that I meet.
 Newcomers to OSGi often love the shell to explore and navigate the environment.
 However, when I look at open source Gogo commands they often look like: